RZZT/Company-Documents/Minutes/Minutes-2017-12-24-Directors-Meeting.md

 ## Taskhive

-The Directors noted that the [decision to fund the Taskhive project on Sudnay 17 December 2017 at 14:16 UTC±0](https://github.com/RZZT/Company-Documents/blob/master/Minutes/Minutes-2017-12-17-Decisions-without-Meeting.md#minute-of-resolution-concerning-development-of-the-taskhive-project--2017-12-17) did not commit the Company to providing any funds.
+The Directors noted that the [decision to fund the Taskhive project on Sunday 17 December 2017 at 14:16 UTC±0](https://github.com/RZZT/Company-Documents/blob/master/Minutes/Minutes-2017-12-17-Decisions-without-Meeting.md#minute-of-resolution-concerning-development-of-the-taskhive-project--2017-12-17) did not commit the Company to providing any funds.
 Funding of the project will be contingent upon available resources and the entering into of binding contracts.

 ## Funding Committee